 Did You Know?

-We have 10 Magellanic penguins on exhibit, many of which were born right here at your zoo!
-One of our males is on loan from the Bronx Zoo, and he enjoys hugging the zoo keepers’ boots during feeding.
+A thriving group of Magellanic Penguins live at Potter Park Zoo, many of which were born right here!
 The males wear their ID bands on right side if you are interested to know who’s who.

 There are no photos available for this animal.